VinciGit00/VinciGit00/README.md

 Hi there, I'm Marco Vinciguerra - aka Vinci 👋

-I'm an engineering Student who wants too work in the Silicon Valley!
+I'm an engineering Student who wants to work in the Silicon Valley!

 🔭 I’m currently working on a my bachelor thesis!